-21. The following general principles apply as guidelines for coordination:
+- 21. The following general principles apply as guidelines for coordination: - a. fixed separation distance cannot be used as a criterion for re-use of co-channel or adjacent channel frequency assignments -- natural geographic barriers and terrain characteristics must be taken into account. - receiver coverage may be a significant factor in determining system coverage, but systems using multiple voting receiver sites, or using receiving antennas sited higher than the transmitting antenna need not be given extended coverage protection, unless the system fits within the definition of a "wide-coverage system" (to be defined);

-- a. fixed separation distance cannot be used as a criterion for re-use of co-channel or adjacent channel frequency assignments -- natural geographic barriers and terrain characteristics must be taken into account; - b. receiver coverage may be a significant factor in determining system coverage, but systems using multiple voting receiver sites, or using receiving antennas sited higher than the transmitting antenna need not be given extended coverage protection, unless the system fits within the definition of a "widecoverage system" (to be defined); - c. receiver coverage overlap will be based on the 50% probability of a mobile with omnidirectional ERP of 25 watts causing a response; i.e., producing a received signal greater than 0.5 microvolt at more than one repeater over a significant area: - d. repeaters operating with transmitter ERP greater than 100 watts may be requested to reduce output if required to provide reasonable coordination with other systems, either co-channel or adjacent channel; and - e. although repeater DX'ing by users may cause unintended conflict to co-channel systems, such operation is not a matter for BCARCC action; - 22.
-Where it appears that a proposed new coordination may result in conflict between the new or modified station and an existing station or system, the Amateur requesting coordination should make a reasonable attempt to obtain, and submit with the request for coordination, letters of concurrence from current holders of Coordination Letters for the desired frequency.
-This requirement may be waived by the Coordinator if the Coordinator is convinced there will in fact be little or no conflict.
-If conflict is likely and no letter of concurrence is submitted with the application, the Coordinator may recommend an alternative frequency or other parameter, or decide the new request can not be coordinated. - 23.
-Because of the shortage of available frequencies and the relatively low usage of some, a Coordinator may investigate the possibility of sharing a frequency.
-In such a case, the Coordinator may suggest to the new applicant that he/she approach the operator of a coordinated station and ask if the frequency could be shared.
-If that agreement is given in writing to the Coordinator, the new shared coordination will be registered by BCARCC.
-If that agreement is not given, the applicant will have to find an alternative that is technically acceptable.
+- c. receiver coverage overlap will be based on the 50% probability of a mobile with omnidirectional ERP of 25 watts causing a response; i.e., producing a received signal greater than 0.5 microvolt at more than one repeater over a significant area; - d. repeaters operating with transmitter ERP greater than 100 watts may be requested to reduce output if required to provide reasonable coordination with other systems, either co-channel or adjacent channel; and - e. although repeater DX'ing by users may cause unintended interference to cochannel systems, such operation is not a matter for BCARCC action; - f.
+Where the coverage of two repeaters may overlap, both parties are strongly urged to use CTCSS or alternate forms or repeater access. - 22.
+Where it appears that a proposed new coordination may result in interference between the new or modified station and an existing station or system, the Amateur requesting coordination should make a reasonable attempt to obtain, and submit with the request for coordination, letters of concurrence from current holders of Coordination Letters for the desired frequency.
+This requirement may be waived by the Coordinator if the Coordinator is convinced there will in fact be little or no interference.
+If harmful interference is likely and no letter of concurrence is submitted with the application, the Coordinator may recommend an alternative frequency or other parameter or decide the new request cannot be coordinated.